 Download our free do-it-yourself design guide here for tips about how to use fonts in your content and web designs.

-So to help out, we've scoured the internet for you and compiled 28 of the most beautiful and useful fonts to use in your marketing.
-Bonus: you won't break the bank trying to find one that works best for you.
+So to help out, we've scoured the internet for you and compiled 35 of the most beautiful and useful fonts to use in your marketing.
+Bonus: You won't break the bank trying to find one that works best for you.
 Here's what we found.

 You don’t have to stick to Times New Roman to have your marketing taken seriously.
 This font is the perfect balance between professional and creative.

 If you’d like a casual and soft version of a serif font, give Gabriela a try.

 This serif font is versatile -- it could fit perfectly in an ancient fairy tale or on your latest ebook cover.

 Like Playfair Display, Neuton is a fairly classic font.
 Because of its larger, yet more compact width, the font is perfect for mobile.

 Inspired by calligraphy, this font is elegant, yet flexible.
 It works for both headers and body copy -- whichever works best with the rest of your design.